 Comparison of accident incidence rates for total workers in 2020, 2021 and 2022.
-2020 2021 2022

-Making safety personal - Traffic managers campaign in Broadway Subway Safety is a top priority for us and the topic in our ESG Strategy receiving the highest interest from both internal and external stakeholders consulted withing our materiality analysis.
+Making safety personal - Traffic managers campaign in Broadway Subway

+Safety is a top priority for us and the topic in our ESG Strategy receiving the highest interest from both internal and external stakeholders consulted withing our materiality analysis.
 We believe that a well-designed safety program should include effective awareness campaigns and strive for these to be as innovative and engaging as possible.
 The Broadway Subway project in Vancouver, Canada, delivered a safety awareness campaign aimed at keeping traffic management personnel safe.
 To help increase public awareness of the need to drive safely, the project team created a campaign using their crew members and their families.
 Photos were taken and paired with safety messages and then signs were installed across the Broadway Corridor near all station areas.

-2022 Hours worked LTI n MTC 12 + RWC 13 Total recordable work-related injuries Injuries with serious consequences Rate of injuries with serious consequences 14 Salaried employees 9,154,794 42 79 121 1 0.11 Non-salaried employees 7,260,206 32 50 82 1 0.14 2021 Hours worked LTI n MTC 12 + RWC 13 Total recordable work-related injuries Injuries with serious consequences Rate of injuries with serious consequences 14 Salaried employees 7,376,436 32 22 54 1 0.14 Non-salaried employees 7,045,664 47 22 69 0 0 2020 Hours worked LTI n MTC 12 + RWC 13 Total recordable work-related injuries Injuries with serious consequences Rate of injuries with serious consequences 14 Salaried employees 8,023,881 51 15 66 0 0 Non-salaried employees 7,639,363 19 18 37 1 0.13 The two injuries with serious consequences We have also added new training cycles on ces and in-depth analysis of the types of to failure to comply with procedures.
-After safety procedures. analysis of the causes, corrective actions were that we did record both occurred mainly due the correct and systematic application of accidents--including subcontractors--shows identified, including the incorporation of new Outside of the two episodes reported above, safety devices into vehicles and equipment. the rate of injuries with serious consequenthat, generally speaking, the majority of these events are not significant.
+2022 Hours worked LTI n MTC + RWC Total recordable work-related injuries Injuries with serious consequences Rate of injuries with serious consequences Salaried employees 9,154,794 42 79 121 1 O.11 Non-salaried employees 7,260,206 32 50 82 1 0.14

+2021 Hours worked LTI n MTC + RWC Total recordable work-related injuries Injuries with serious consequences Rate of injuries with serious consequences Salaried employees 7,376,436 32 22 54 1 0.14 Non-salaried employees 7,045,664 47 22 69 0 0 that we did record both occurred mainly due the correct and systematic application of accidents--including subcontractors--shows identified, including the incorporation of new Outside of the two episodes reported above, safety devices into vehicles and equipment. the rate of injuries with serious consequenthat, generally speaking, the majority of these events are not significant.
 The injuries suffered by the workers are mainly blunt trauma.
 The breakdown is given below.
-Contusive trauma